matze240/fremd_repo/data/CHMO.md

 ## Comments

-The CHMO is a better Taxonomy implementing a lot of process chemistry related terms into the obo, but with only minimal relations between each other.
+The CHMO is a better Taxonomy implementing a lot of prrocess chemistry related terms into the obo, but with only minimal relations between each other.
 Mainly used as a graph used for ELN-like tools